 The Single Species Action Plan for the Northern Bald Ibis Geronticus eremita has been initiated by AEWA.
 The plan covers the global range of the species.
-The drafting of the plan has been contracted out to SEO/BirdLife Spain and has been compiled mainly by María J. Jiménez Armesto.
+The drafting of the plan was carried out by SEO/BirdLife Spain and has been compiled mainly by María J. Jiménez Armesto.